AI Isn't Science Fiction Anymore – It's Your New Digital Assistant – blog post illustration from AI Did This

 That's essentially what AI is – computer programs that can learn, think, and make decisions kind of like humans do, but without the need for coffee breaks.

-• Traditional programs are like following a recipe exactly – they do precisely what they're told, step by step.
+Traditional computer programs are like following a recipe exactly – they do precisely what they're told, step by step.

 You're Already Friends with AI (You Just Didn't Know It)